Proto:Castlevania: Symphony of the Night (PlayStation)

 Most drugs were changed to potions - the shield and attack potions already use this terminology in the E3 version, despite clearly being pills like the smart and luck drugs.
 Antivenin was changed to antivenom, probably because the latter term is more common in English.
-Glaumdring and Orccist, two of many Tolkien references in the game, were changed to dark blade and Luminus, despite other references being kept (and several which weren't present in the Japanese version being added).
+Glaumdring and Orccrist, two of many Tolkien references in the game, were changed to Dark Blade and Luminus, despite other references being kept (and several which weren't present in the Japanese version being added).
 The doria was changed into a plate of gyros.

 |Alucart sword||Resemble's familysword||Resembles family sword|

 |Hammer||Unpetrify [use]||Unpetrify [Familiar use only]|